This document is a description of my

 good when printed in black and white or in inverse colors.

-The disadvantage is that it is a little too detailed and as
+The disadvantage is that it is a little too detailed and

-are too thick.
+electronic paths are too thick.

 The logo was designed with the PjotrSoft (Peter Stallinga)

 PASCAL graphics toolbox (EPSTool) with output in

 CEOT logo was designed at the onset of the research

 center, in 2001.
 The three facets of the cube represent

 the three legs of the research center, namely Electronics,